nextauthjs/next-auth/apps/examples/nextjs/README.md

 NextAuth.js is a complete open-source authentication solution.

-This is an example application that shows how `next-auth` is applied to a basic Next.js app.
+This is an example application that shows how `@auth/nextjs` is applied to a basic Next.js app.

 The deployed version can be found at [`next-auth-example.vercel.app`](https://next-auth-example.vercel.app)

-Go to [next-auth.js.org](https://next-auth.js.org) for more information and documentation.
+Go to [authjs.dev](https://authjs.dev) for more information and documentation.

 ## Getting Started